-We are now looking at holding further Representations events which will allow us to explore the issues raised at the first mini-conference further.
-Feedback from pupils suggested that they would like a separate event for secondary that will allow us to look more closely at teen and YA fiction as well as representation at events from members of the publishing industry.
+We are now developing our range of Representations resources in order to explore the issues raised at the first mini-conference further.
+Feedback from pupils suggested that they would like separate events/resources for secondary that will allow us to look more closely at teen and YA fiction.

 As part of our work on anti-racism and diversity, we have developed a free book pack for secondary schools that is available to LLP member schools.
 This pack contains books by Black authors and featuring Black characters for pupils in KS3.
 The pack also includes access to a CPD video for teachers/librarians about representation of diversity (particularly regarding Black, Asian and Minority Ethnic characters and authors) in literature as well as a booklet featuring resources to use in class and further reading booklists.
 These resources are designed to support staff in embedding these texts into their work in school and to support conversations arising from the use of the books.